FIRST QUARTER: at 4:03 am AEST* on 17th October to 2:45 pm on 24th October. (No sowing from 4:05 pm on 16th to 4:05 pm on 17th.)

-This is a good phase for sowing and planting out suitable fruiting annuals (we eat the fruit or seed-bearing part), flowering annuals, sowing green manures and applying liquid fertilisers.
+This is a good phase for sowing and planting out fruiting annuals (we eat the fruit or seed-bearing part), flowering annuals, sowing green manures and applying liquid fertilisers.
+Also a good phase for grafting, budding and pruning for fast regrowth.

-This is a good phase for sowing or planting suitable root crops and deciduous perennials (including fruit trees), winter pruning, taking cuttings of deciduous perennials, and applying solid fertilisers.
+This is a good phase for sowing or planting root crops and suitable evergreen perennials, dividing plants, and applying solid fertilisers.
+Also a good phase to take semi-hardwood cuttings of evergreen perennials.

 * AEST (Australian Eastern Standard Time) is 10 hours ahead of Greenwich Mean Time (GMT).

-• ACT, NSW, QLD, TAS and VIC: currently exact.
+• ACT, NSW, TAS and VIC: currently add one hour to AEST for daylight saving.

-• SA and NT: currently subtract half an hour from AEST.
+• NT: currently add half an hour to AEST for daylight saving.

 • WA: currently subtract 2 hours from AEST.

-• New Zealand: currently add 2 hours from AEST.
+• New Zealand: currently add 3 hours to AEST for daylight saving.

 Finding Local Time